Volatility has become the new normal in American politics

 And whichever party wins tonight will have just won a battle and not the war in these politically volatile times.

-Who made the better bet: Democrats with independents?
-Or Trump and the GOP with the base?
+Who made the better bet: Democrats, with independents?
+Or the GOP, with the base?

 Maybe the best example of this base-versus-middle divide is the 50-50 Senate race in Arizona between Democrat Kyrsten Sinema (whose message was aimed at the middle) and Republican Martha McSally (who was playing more to the Trump base in this traditional GOP state).